canopy-js/example-workflows/README.md

 # Example Github Workflows #

-This repo has example Github workflows that you can use to get your Canopy project deploying to a free hosting service.
+This repo has example Github workflows that you can use to get your Canopy project deploying to a free hosting service, or building electron apps.

 ## Provider requirements ##